 Depression, anxiety and mental health disproportionately affect lawyers leading to drinking problems and sometimes even suicide.
 Managing mental health conditions costs money and time.
 There’s also a lot of stigma in the legal community to admitting these problems (for fear of being disbarred for not being mentally fit).

 Golden handcuffs are a real problem in the legal world.
 It can be very misleading to see some of your coworkers live a much more extravagant lifestyle on the same salary.
 In every workplace, people come from disparate socioeconomic backgrounds.
 High debt burdens may be highlighted against others’ affluence making the disparity stark.

 Not all legal jobs pay big bucks, and some pay less than nonlegal jobs.
-If lawyers were thinking rationally, they would choose the higher paying nonlegal job over the lower paying legal one.
+If lawyers were thinking rationally, they would choose the higher paying nonlegal job over the lower-paying legal one.
 That’s often not the case.
-Despite propaganda about the transferability of a law degree, career success means success in a legal job, no matter how low-paying or miserable.
+Despite propaganda about the transferability of a law degree, many lawyers equate career success with success in a legal job, no matter how low-paying or miserable.

 This is why contract attorney positions can pay minimum wage and still have JD applicants.
 Even if a barista made more money, we want that law job.
 This obviously isn’t the best financial decision but the prestige of a lawyer job may make us all fools.